 The Restore project offers befriending and social activities for refugees and also helps equip them for work.
 It assists in raising awareness of their needs in the West Midlands, and also offers prayer for them and their families, some of whom are still in war zones.

-Last month the Stratford and Evesham Methodist Circuit hosted a group of nearly forty refugees and supporters from Birmingham in Stratford, where they had lunch at the church, were given a free visit to the Butterfly Farm and had a boat trip on the river.
+In August 2016, the Stratford and Evesham Methodist Circuit hosted a group of nearly forty refugees and supporters from Birmingham in Stratford, where they had lunch at the church, were given a free visit to the Butterfly Farm and had a boat trip on the river.
 The group, which was of different faiths, much appreciated the churches’ hospitality.

 Rev’d David Haslam